Course Overview

 Access options for Antarctica; permitting your activity on Antarctica; access options for the Arctic Ocean; permitting for the Arctic Ocean; access options for Greenland; permitting your activity on Greenland; access and permitting for other icecaps such as in Chile and Iceland

-GPS; satellite phones; solar charging; batteries; Iphones, Ipods, MP3 players, e-readers and videos; laptops, hand held computers and PDAs; options for blogging and sending data; cameras; sched calls and communication with a base person.
+GPS; satellite phones; InReaches; Starlink; solar charging; batteries; iPhones; laptops; options for blogging and sending data; cameras; sched calls and communication with a base person.

 Expedition risk assessment and creating an emergency plan; insurance; evacuation options and issues in the different polar environments; international search and rescue agreements; appointing a remote emergency coordinator; firearms.